About the story behind the campaign to acquire William Blake’s Cottage in Felpham, to honour Blake, truth, and the appeal’s donors and supporters.

 And then comes what is perhaps the meanest, most miserable part of this story: the rest of the Blake Society Trustees themselves, who saw and knew what was happening, keep on seeing and knowing, have repeatedly expressed their outrage and indignation and yet just stood and stared.
 They stared at harm being done to a common project, to the good will and support of hundreds of others, harm to the very Society they are supposed to have in their care, and harm to concrete human beings, without doing anything to stop it.
 When they realised I was going to speak out, they all joined in the scapegoating (the scapegoat being my humble person), and are all, every single one of them, colluding with what they have condemned: gross deceit of the public around a public project, stealing of people’s work, harm to others, an insult to Blake’s name and just in passing, allowing the Cottage to go into ever greater disrepair.
 They are together in this with the Blake Cottage Trust: the Blake Society by washing its hands off its responsibility for the project, the Blake Cottage Trust by ignoring that they are an illegitimate organism, grasping on to whatever power they believe the Cottage might confer to them and proving in the process completely incapable to look after it.
 Why?

-For two years I have been trying to communicate with every single person involved in this rather sad state of affairs.
-I have given them the benefit of the doubt over and over again, asked to meet up with them in person, that all of us involved in the project, in fact, meet in person in order to set things right, for all of us to work together; I have been asking for open communication, transparency, at least a tiny bit of honesty and good will, to no avail.
+For over three years I have been trying to communicate with every single person involved in this rather sad state of affairs.
+I have given them the benefit of the doubt endless times, asked to meet up with them in person, that all of us involved in the project, in fact, meet in person in order to set things right, for all of us to work together; I have been asking for open communication, transparency, at least a tiny bit of honesty and good will, to no avail.
 Everybody in the Blake Society, then in the Blake Cottage Trust, knows how hard I have tried to find a solution so that there was no need to make this public, so that we could all concentrate our energies instead in saving the Cottage and creating the beautiful place we promised to the public that we would create.

-After two years of receiving not only no response, but of being on the receiving end of bullying and scapegoating, and of watching how these people keep on using and abusing others, lying, scheming about what is here for them if they collude in the cover up, tearing the poor Cottage apart in the hope that they’ll get a slice of it, instead of doing the only thing they had to do, which was precisely care, I simply had to speak out, I could keep silent no longer.
+After such a long time of receiving not only no response, but of being on the receiving end of bullying, scapegoating and slandering, and of watching how these people keep on using and abusing others, lying, scheming about what is here for them if they collude in the cover up, tearing the poor Cottage apart in the hope that they’ll get a slice of it, instead of doing the only thing they had to do, which was precisely care, I simply had to speak out, I could keep silent no longer.

 It is all very simple.
 It is a matter of care: for people and things.
 Rather than honouring such a basic human principle, these people have engaged in harming people and things.
 Anyone who understands Blake surely knows that doing so in his name is a particularly nasty insult to him.